Leura Cascades Walks: 3 Great Options

 Considering a Leura Cascades walk but not sure which one is the best option for you?
-These three walks from Leura Cascades in the NSW Blue Mountains are a wonderful way to spend a couple of hours on your next day trip west.
+These three walks that start from Leura Cascades in the NSW Blue Mountains are a wonderful way to spend a couple of hours on your next day trip west.
 While the key attraction of the Blue Mountains may be its lookouts, time spent on one of the three Blue Mountains walks, which are a little off the tourist radar, will give you a chance to enjoy this unique environment.

 Why you should start your day-hike with one of these walks from Leura Cascades

-Google ‘best day walks in the Blue Mountains, and you’ll get a pretty solid hit list, ranging from 15-minute strolls though to full-day mountain climbs.
+Google ‘best day walks in the Blue Mountains, and you’ll get a pretty solid hit list, ranging from 15-minute strolls through to full-day mountain climbs.
 But, most, if not all, of these walks will have two starting places; Scenic World or Wentworth Falls.
 What you might not see mentioned too often is Leura Cascades.
-Kind of like the awkward middle child, the cascades are sandwiched between their bigger, brighter and shinier siblings; Wentworth Falls and Scenic World.
+Kind of like the awkward middle child, the cascades are sandwiched between their bigger, brighter, and shinier siblings; Wentworth Falls and Scenic World.

-This is a good thing, though, so shhhhhhhh.
-They fall under the radar of the standard tourist, remaining peaceful and lush, with heaps of parking, no rubbish, and an excellent base for several unique trails in the mountains.
+This is a good thing, though, so shhh They fall under the radar of the standard tourist, remaining peaceful and lush, with heaps of parking, no rubbish, and an excellent base for several unique trails in the mountains.
 Read on for three great walks that start from the cascades.

 Walk 1: Prince Henry Cliff Top walk towards Echo Point and Scenic World

 Starting with the easiest options, the clifftop track, named in honour of the third son of King George V and Queen Mary, was completed in 1936 to help boost post-depression tourism.
 It follows the cliff edge (hence the ‘inventive’ name), staying high above the valley and offering some of the best lookouts and vistas of the Blue Mountains.

-Moderate in intensity, it’s mostly flat, with only a few minor ups and down’s following the natural landscape all the way towards Scenic World.
+Moderate in intensity, it’s mostly flat, with only a few minor ups and downs following the natural landscape towards Scenic World.
 Finishing at Scenic world will give you the chance to rest in their coffee shop and tuck into a pastry for some fuel before returning to your car.

 Length: 7km one-way